hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

 languageCode = "en"

 # Change the default theme to be use when building the site with Hugo
+# If you use the Hugo Module to load the theme, you don't need to configure this parameter
 theme = "FixIt"

 [params]